Icinga/icingaweb2/doc/01-About.md

 The module can also export the documentation to PDF.

+More details about this module can be found in [this chapter](../modules/doc/doc/01-About.md#doc-module-about).

 ## Translation <a id="about-translation"></a>

 With the translation module every piece of text in the user interface (of the framework itself and any module) can be translated to a language of your choice.